 Poverty analysis usually describes a snapshot of the situation, and frequently addresses the characteristics of the poor at a single point in time.
 However, if our aim is to help people escape poverty, it is necessary to assess how and why poverty and incomes change over time for the same individuals.
 Interventions aimed at the poor need to take account of the fact that there may be different causes for a household being classified as poor in one period due to some temporary misfortune, compared to the reasons why some households are locked into constant poverty.
-This paper investigates whether the degree of the people's participation in decision-making in a society affects their income growth.
-Is it the case that letting people take part in local decision-making will result in better economic opportunities for themselves?
+This paper investigates whether the degree of the people's participation in decision-making and the degree of mutual cooperation in a society affects their income growth.
+Is it the case that letting people take part in local decision-making, or having a more cooperative society, will result in better economic opportunities for themselves?